Bigghis/bigghis.github.io/_posts/2025-06-06-EVALUATION-HUMAN.md

 ```

-It produces a csv file like this, a human can view the results and the differences between the models inference responses to decide if the fine tuned model is acceptably better than the base model or not.
+It produces a csv file like this, so a human can view the results and the differences between the models inference responses to decide if the fine tuned model is acceptably better than the base model or not.

 ![Human Eval](/assets/images/exampleHumanEvaluation.png)

-This is a simple way to evaluate the model, but generally speaking, evaluation of a model is a complicated topic and there are many aspects to consider.
+This is a simple way to evaluate the model, but generally speaking, evaluation is a complicated topic and there are many aspects to consider.
 There is a lot of literature on **benchmarks** that is worth looking into,
 but for a first simple evaluation of small models on specific tasks, a comparison like the one presented can be useful.